 The curriculum can sometimes include or lead to unplanned discussion about subject matter or a sexually explicit or otherwise sensitive nature.
-Responding to pupils' questions can require careful judgement and staff may wish to take guidance in these circumstances from a senior member of staff or subject co-ordinator.

-Care should also be taken to abide by the governing body's required policy on Sex and Relationship Education and the wishes of parents.
+Responding to pupils' questions can require careful judgement and staff may wish to take guidance in these circumstances from a senior member of staff or subject leader.
+Care should also be taken to abide by the governing body's required policy on Relationships and Sex Education (RSE) and the wishes of parents.
 Parents have the right to withdraw their son/daughter from all or part of any sex education provided (but not from the biological aspects of human growth and reproduction necessary under the science curriculum)